DataFire-flows/sheets-api/README.md

 # ...
 ```

-Copy the spreadsheetId and paste it into spreadsheet.js:
+Copy `spreadsheetId` and paste it into `spreadsheet.js`:

 ```
 spreadsheet.id="abcd";
 ```

-While you're in spreadsheet.js, you can edit the fields available and the
+While you're in `spreadsheet.js`, you can edit the fields available and the
 regexen that validate them.

 ## Running